Praqma/kubernetes-ebook/chapter03.md

 ![images/libvirt-new-vm-09.png](images/libvirt-new-vm-09.png)

 **Notes:**
-* One of the installation screen shows OS as Fedora 22 (Step 5 of 5); but it is actually Fedora 24.
+* One of the installation screens shows OS as Fedora 22 (Step 5 of 5), but it is actually Fedora 24.
 Libvirt is not updated yet to recognize Fedora 24 ISO images.
-* The last screenshot is from the installation of second etcd node (etcd2). (todo: may be we can get a new screenshot?)
+* The last screenshot is from the installation of the second etcd node (etcd2). (todo: may be we can get a new screenshot?)

 ## Actual resource utilization from a running Kubernetes cluster:
-To give you an idea about how much RAM (and othere resources) are actually used by each type of node, we have provided some details from the nodes of a similar Kubernetes cluster.
+To give you an idea of how much RAM and other resources are actually used by each type of node we have provided some details from the nodes of a similar Kubernetes cluster.
 It should help you size your VMs accordingly.
-Though for production setups, you definitely want more resources for each component.
+Though for production setups you definitely want more resources for each component.

 ### etcd: